 Processing waves are events not things and the only way to “save” an event is to run it again.
 As in process philosophy, the premise is that existence is dynamic and that dynamic nature is fundamental to reality.
 One can save and reload static states but not events, as the act of storing an event is another event.
 The next chapter explains in detail how quantum waves match the properties of light waves, but for now note that it accounts for two key properties of light.
 First, that light waves always spread, and second that light as a quantum wave can collapse.
-Unlike physical waves, a processing wave can restart from any one of its many locations by rebooting at that point.
-A processing wave offers a possible explanation for quantum collapse.
+Unlike physical waves, a processing wave can restart from any one of its many locations if a node point reboots.
+That light is a quantum processing wave offers a possible explanation for quantum collapse.

 Quantum processing as the creation of processing is what makes quantum computing, based on qubits, more powerful than physical computing.
 A bit is a choice between two states but a qubit also allows their superposition, as a one-bit computer only has the values 0 or 1 but a one-qubit computer can also be 0/1 and 1/0, so it can be zero and one at the same time, as in Schrödinger’s alive/dead cat.
 A bit is one process making one choice in one place but a qubit is two choice processes and that allows superposed options.
 Superposition lets quantum processing choose all possible options at once rather than just try one at a time.